Aakanksha265/Aakanksha265/README.md

 - 👋 Hi, I’m @Aakanksha
 - 👀 I’m interested in Java and Python
 - 🌱 I’m currently learning HTML, python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on web development and software development
 - 📫 How to reach me ...

 <!---